Battery-Intelligence-Lab/galv/docs/FirstTimeQuickSetup.md

 docker-compose up
 ```

-Now view the url `localhost:3000` in your browser and you should see the Galvanalyser
+Now view the 'localhost' IP address [http://127.0.0.1/](http://127.0.0.1/) in your
+browser and you should see the Galvanalyser login page.
+If you wish to use the frontend
-login page.
+from another machine, use the IP address or URL of the server instead.

 Use one of the user accounts you created earlier to log-in to the frontend.

 To run the server in detached mode (i.e. run containers in the background) using the
 `-d` option